sergiokopplin/indigo/_posts/2017-12-25-networking-cisco-asr-install.markdown

 The device manager plugin manages a repository in which Cisco ASR 1000-series routers are registered.
 An ASR1k router in the DMP repository is referred to as a *hosting device*.
 The configuration agent is a standalone service that monitors hosting devices as well as performs configurations in them upon instruction from the Layer 3 plugin or the device manager plugin.
 Multiple configuration agents can be installed within a single environment, but that configuration is out of scope here.

-The following limitations are noted within the documentation:
+The following limitations are also noted within the documentation:

-* The neutron deployment must use VLAN-based network segmentation
+* The neutron deployment must use VLAN-based network segmentation.
+VXLAN is not supported.
 * Access to Nova’s Metadata service via Neutron routers is not supported.
-Instead, the DHCP service can provide a classless static route to instances or config-drive can be used.
+Instead, the DHCP service can provide a classless static route for metadata to instances or config-drive can be used.
 * Only one router can be attached to a particular internal Neutron network.
 If a user attempts to attach a router to an internal network that already has another router attached to it, the L3 plugin will reject the request.

 # Environment